chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 I also finished Horizon: Forbidden West!
 I appreciate story-driven video games a lot with well-built lore and strong characters, and this hit the mark.
 A little _too much_ talking at times but overall, a fine game.
 Later this year I also started Cyberpunk 2077 (not beaten yet!), and I enjoyed God of War Ragnarök _a lot_, and Outer Wilds's Echoes of the Eye additional content was excellent.
 It's nice to visit other worlds, you know?
 Which reminds me: I only read one book this year (Recursion by Blake Crouch: it was good).
 I need to read more, and I have books lined up!

+{% gallery %}
+{% localimage "gowr-axe.jpg", "A close-up of Kratos's axe in God of War Ragnarök, viewed from below with Kratos visible but blurry, close to a tree on a clear day." %}
+{% endgallery %}

 ### Owning too much stuff

 As Summer rolled around and the lease expiring on the 31st of July, it was time to Sell Some Shit™.
 Facebook Marketplace, Offer Up, Craigslist… it can be a goldmine for some people but I really hate it.
 Between the scams, the “I’ll take it for five dollars” and the “I’m super interested”-but-then-never-reply-again, it’s just a lot of stress.
 I think it went as well as it could have, and a very small “strip mall” area close to the house had a donation container.
 I’d say there was probably about 15% of the house’s stuff in there over the weeks.
 Hopefully it does come in handy for some folks!
 This gave some room to have several dozen cardboard boxes to pack what was going to Cincinnati.
 I hate moving.
 I hate it so much.
 “Why do I have so much crap?”, I always ask myself, and yet the very next week I place a $100 order on Amazon for stuff I maybe-kinda need that will clutter up any space freed by selling/donating.
 Ugh.